-For a variety of compelling reasons -most notably, to keep up with foreign competition and to fend off potential takeover threats -- a great many American business firms have been reducing their costs of production.
-Nearly every sector of manufacturing -- automobiles, steel, chemicals, textiles, and machinery -- has been aggressively cutting costs.
+For a variety of compelling reasons -- most notably, to keep up with foreign competition and to fend off potential takeover threats -- a great many American business firms have been reducing their costs of production.
+Nearly every sector of manufacturing -automobiles, steel, chemicals, textiles, and machinery -- has been aggressively cutting costs.
 The specific responses they have made range from simple changes in production methods to a basic restructuring of the entire business.
 About half of the firms surveyed by the American Management Association downsized their operations between January 1986 and June 1987.
-More have done so since.